playerofgames/logseq-mia-theme/README.md

 ### Running the Sample

+- At the moment, you need to install  [iA-Fonts](https://github.com/iaolo/iA-Fonts) until I get them packed into CSS.
-- Just `Load unpacked plugin` in Logseq Desktop client.
+- `Load unpacked plugin` in Logseq Desktop client.

 ### Links